jwos1233/dashboardv2/README.md

 - Past performance does not guarantee future results
 - Backtests are not representative of live trading
 - Slippage, commissions, and market impact are not fully modeled
-- **This strategy uses 2-3x leverage which amplifies both gains and losses**
+- **This strategy uses 2-2.5x leverage which amplifies both gains and losses**
-- **Max drawdown of -35% means you must have risk tolerance for large swings**
+- **Max drawdown of -29% means you must have risk tolerance for moderate swings**
-- The asymmetric Q1 allocation assumes future Q1 dominance (regime change risk)
+- The asymmetric Q1 allocation assumes future Q1 outperformance (regime change risk)
 - Consult a financial advisor before implementing any strategy
 - You are responsible for your own trading decisions

 **Specific Risks:**
-- **Leverage risk**: 3x leverage in Q1+Q1 scenarios can lead to rapid losses
+- **Leverage risk**: 2.5x leverage in Q1 periods can amplify losses
 - **Concentration risk**: Overweight to tech/growth in Q1 periods
 - **Regime change risk**: If Q1 stops outperforming, strategy underperforms
 - **Volatility risk**: Chasing volatility works in trends but fails in chop